Netflix/OpenVPCal/README.md

   <tr>
    <td><code>Pros</code>
    </td>
-   <td>Simple, moves the content’s color temperature problem to the media player
+   <td>Simple, moves the content’s colour temperature problem to the media player
    </td>
   </tr>
   <tr>
    <td><code>Cons</code>
    </td>
-   <td>The effect of the lens on the calibration is baked in the calibration, so it might be required to run different calibrations for different lenses
+   <td>The effect of the lens on the calibration is baked into the calibration, so it might be required to run different calibrations for different lenses
    </td>
   </tr>
 </table>